serrafabio/ptw_sony_automation/README.md

 # Explanation of the Scripts
 ## Description
-This repository contains 4 single scripts which offer the automation of the platform, controlling the lights LEDs, shutting a photo in the camera and mirror the image of the camera in the pc.
-The scripts main.py, opencv.py and nanoleaf_script.py **must run independently**.
+This repository contains 2 single scripts which offer the automation of the platform, controlling the lights LEDs, shutting a photo in the camera and mirror the image of the camera in the pc.
+The scripts main.py **must run pre-configured before initializing**.

 ## Scripts
-The 4 scripts presented are:
+The 2 scripts presented are:
 - [ ] main.py: this script control the ptw_sony_camera.py, configuring the camera manually with ISO, Shutter Speed and Aperture.
 The taken picture must be saved in the directory where the main.py function is located.
+It also start the camera display to mirror in the pc, then the user can check the camera image before shutting a photo.
+The fourth functionality of this script is to connect with the LEDs and turn on each LED independently.
+This script interact with the user.
 - [ ] ptw_sony_camera.py: class with the control and connection with the RemoteCli.exe file.
 It can control the ISO, Shutter Speed and Aperture if the camera is the MANUAL mode.
 This class take a single picture and store in the path where the python script is located.
-- [ ] opencv.py: script to connect the camera and display the video as webcam in the computer.
-- [ ] nanoleaf_script.py: this script controls the LEDS and turn on the selected LED.

 ## How to use?
-the scripts contain in the begging of their sections " ### configuration ### " tab, which the user must interact to the script to run.
-After that, you must run as normal python script in their terminal, as "python NAME_OF_SCRIPT".
-The main.py, opencv.py and nanoleaf_script must run independently.
+the "main.py" script contain in the begging of their sections " ### configuration ### " tab, which the user must interact to the script before run.
+After that, you must run as normal python script in its terminal, as "python main.py".
+The script can be easily understand with the commands that must be given to control each action wished.

 ### Additional information